SAP-samples/ui5-typescript-helloworld/README.md

 #### The entry point in `unitTests.qunit.html`

-[`src/test/unit/unitTests.qunit.html`](src/test/unit/unitTests.qunit.html) is the entry point for running the tests, it loads QUnit etc. and finally, once UI5 is launched, it loads the list of tests configured in `src/test/unit/unitTests.qunit.ts`.
+[`webapp/test/unit/unitTests.qunit.html`](webapp/test/unit/unitTests.qunit.html) is the entry point for running the tests, it loads QUnit etc. and finally, once UI5 is launched, it loads the list of tests configured in `webapp/test/unit/unitTests.qunit.ts`.

-#### The list of tests in `src/test/unit/unitTests.qunit.ts`
+#### The list of tests in `webapp/test/unit/unitTests.qunit.ts`

-[`src/test/unit/unitTests.qunit.ts`](src/test/unit/unitTests.qunit.ts) imports all test files, which can be done in a very clean way thanks to the ES6 module imports.
+[`webapp/test/unit/unitTests.qunit.ts`](webapp/test/unit/unitTests.qunit.ts) imports all test files, which can be done in a very clean way thanks to the ES6 module imports.
+We follow the recommendation of QUnit: [QUnit.config.autostart](https://api.qunitjs.com/config/autostart/).

-`QUnit.config.autostart = false` must be set before QUnit thinks it can start, then the tests are imported, then `QUnit.start()` is called.
-There are various ways to achieve this:
+`QUnit.config.autostart = false` must be set before QUnit thinks it can start, then the tests are imported as dynamic imports like `import("unit/controller/App.qunit")` with Promise.all(...) waiting for them and then triggering `QUnit.start()` is called.

-* `QUnit.config.autostart = false` could be set in a separate script loaded/executed beforehand
-* The tests could be imported as dynamic imports like `import("unit/controller/App.qunit")` with Promise.all(...) waiting for them and then triggering `QUnit.start`, but this will only work when the tests actually export something
-* `QUnit.config.autostart = false`, the imports and `QUnit.start()` can simply be written one after each other, but only when the `noWrapBeforeImport` transformer setting is active

-All three options are mentioned in `src/test/unit/unitTests.qunit.ts` with the third being active.

-#### The concrete tests in `src/test/unit/controller/App.qunit.ts`
+#### The concrete tests in `webapp/test/unit/controller/App.qunit.ts`

-In the (very minimal) actual tests in [`src/test/unit/controller/App.qunit.ts`](src/test/unit/controller/App.qunit.ts) there is nothing surprising from TypeScript perspective.
+In the (very minimal) actual tests in [`webapp/test/unit/controller/App.qunit.ts`](webapp/test/unit/controller/App.qunit.ts) there is nothing surprising from TypeScript perspective.
 There isn't any TypeScript-specific syntax required, but of course ES6-style imports are used just like in the application code.

 ### Integration Tests (OPA)